-At home this week, introduce the idea of a "fixed-up-one", or the process of noticing speech mistakes and then saying the word(s) again more clearly, specifically in relation to the consonants at the beginnings of the six words featured on this page.
+At home this week, introduce the idea of a "fixed-up-one", or the process of noticing speech mistakes and then saying the word(s) again more clearly, specifically in relation to the stop consonants "k" and "g".
 Go through the following routine two or three times, and talk about fixed-up-ones.
-Have some fun making up other "mistakes" with words, that need correcting.
+Have some fun making up other "mistakes" with "k" and "g" words, that need correcting.